aexy-io/viral-ai-vids/viral-video-generation/README.md

 ## Features

-- **Topic-to-Video Pipeline**: Convert any topic into multiple creative video ideas with a single command
+- **Topic-to-Storyboard Pipeline**: Convert any topic into multiple creative video ideas with a single command
 - **AI Idea Generation**: Uses **GPT-4.1-mini** to create viral-worthy video ideas with catchy captions
 - **VEO3-Optimized Prompt Engineering**: Automatically crafts perfectly formatted prompts for Google's VEO3 model
-- **Kie.ai Integration**: We use **Kie.ai API** to access Google's VEO3 without expensive subscriptions
+- **Gemini Storyboard Generation**: We use **Google Gemini API** to turn prompts into JSON storyboards you can feed into video tools
-- **Automated Runs**: can automate the process and log all video links to an Excel file
+- **Automated Runs**: can automate the process and log all storyboard outputs to an Excel file

 ## How It Works

 1. **Enter a topic** in the script (e.g., "Alien food critic reviewing Earth cuisine")
 2. **First AI agent will generate creative ideas** with captions and the necessary video environment context
 3. **A second AI agent will create VEO3-optimized prompts** including main character description, conversation, background, etc
-4. **We use Kie.ai API** to access the Google VEO3 model and we provide the generated prompts for video generation
+4. **We use Google Gemini** to transform each prompt into a structured storyboard (JSON)
-5. **Scripts will wait for video processing** (typically takes 2-5 minutes)
+5. **Storyboards are logged instantly** so you can feed them into VEO3, Pika, or your preferred renderer
-6. At the end, **all generated videos URLs** will be saved to a local Excel file
+6. At the end, **all storyboard outputs** will be saved to a local Excel file

 ## Use Cases